jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-26-037-transition-to-merchant-of-record-payment-model.md

 1. **Payment Processing**
    - Modify payment flow to process all transactions through Teach Niche's Stripe account
    - Update database schema to track creator earnings per transaction
-   - Implement revenue sharing calculations based on platform fee percentage
+   - Implement revenue sharing calculations with 85% to creators and 15% platform fee
+   - Pass Stripe processing fees to buyers (added to the base price)
    - Add metadata to Stripe payments to track creator attribution

 2. **Payout System**